1-on-1 with Zohran Mamdani after stunning election night

-Watch the full interview with Zohran Mamdani on "Up Close with Bill Ritter" on Sunday at 11 a.m. on Channel 7
+More on Zohran Mamdani and the race for NYC mayor on "Up Close with Bill Ritter" on Sunday at 11 a.m. on Channel 7

 NEW YORK (WABC) -- Fresh off claiming victory in the Democratic mayoral primary, Assemblyman Zohran Mamdani sat down for a one-on-one conversation with Eyewitness News anchor Bill Ritter on Wednesday.

-The 33-year-old self-described Democratic Socialist from Queens has declared the win over former Gov. Andrew Cuomo.
+The 33-year-old self-described Democratic Socialist from Queens has declared victory over former Gov. Andrew Cuomo, who conceded Tuesday night.

+Mamdani went from being a relatively unknown state lawmaker to the presumptive Democratic nominee for New York City Mayor in just a matter of months.

 Now he faces the prospect of an equally challenging task: Defeating Mayor Eric Adams and a Republican opponent - and maybe even Cuomo again - in the general election, while fending off critics who argue he is too far to the left.